TABLETOP EXERCISE

 CUSTOM SCENARIO

-The scenario is created by RedLegg Advisory Services, based on the information gathered during the Kickoff call and the existing Client Incident Response Plan.
+The scenario is created by RedLegg Advisory Services, based on the information gathered during the Kickoff call and from the existing Client Incident Response Plan.
 Includes roles and participants required for the exercise.

 OBSERVER NOTES